elen

 • Compare different factors influencing disease prevention behaviour.

-• Designs interventions to improve health services.
+• Design interventions to improve health services.

-• Applies different models for the study of preventive behaviour (such as the health belief model, the theory of planned behaviour, the theory of self-efficacy, the theory of motivation for health protection, the theory of health control focus).
+• Apply different models for the study of preventive behaviour (such as the health belief model, the theory of planned behaviour, the theory of self-efficacy, the theory of motivation for health protection, the theory of health control focus).

-• Social and cultural aspects of health, illness and medicine
+• Social and cultural aspects of health, illness, and medicine

 • Behaviour and interpersonal relationships in health care/ Psychology of health, illness and health care